 How to apply

-Learn about our recommended Phase I application timeline, how to prepare your proposal, and what to expect once you submit.
-Details for the next December 2017 deadline will be posted in September 2017 in the upcoming solicitations.
+Learn about our Phase I application timeline, how to prepare your Project Pitch, and what to expect once you submit your Project Pitch or full proposal.

-- Game-changing: Your innovation could make a difference to people worldwide or revolutionize an industry.
+- Impact: Your innovation could make a difference to people worldwide or revolutionize an industry.

 - Market pull: You have evidence that your product or service could meet an important, unmet need for your customers.